NevermindG/NevermindG/README.md

 - 👀 I’m interested in software development
 - 🌱 I’m currently learning more from my colleagues and my mistakes
 - 💞️ I’m looking to collaborate on open source projects preferably with Java/Kotlin with Spring boot
-- 💻 I currently work as a Web and Data Developer
+- 💻 I currently work as a Web Developer

 <!---